 That’s great Paul, but will you use these mittens regularly?

-While these mittens fit a niche well, it is a limited niche for most of my backpacking or even day hiking here in the Intermountain West
+While these mittens fit a niche well, it is a limited niche for most of my backpacking or even day hiking here in the Intermountain West.

 Now that I have these mittens, I see myself using them for day hikes during winter’s gray days when we get some precip.
 Per her words, Joan sees more of a niche for these versus me for reasons stated earlier.
-To emphasize, these are an excellent option for some but probably not for my particular use and hiking style.
+To emphasize, these are an excellent options for some but probably not for my particular use and hiking style.

 In the meantime, the hunt continues.